Go4Green/3Rs/README.md

  Funding options

-  Municipalities through a small annual fee per citizen per year in order to list location of collection points and Provide News based on geolocation
+  Municipalities through a small annual fee per citizen per year in order to list location of collection points and Provide News based on geolocation.

   Private recycling, upcycling, refurbishing, repairing companies though an annual fee to list location of their collection points.

   Packaging companies through advertising for green packaging ranking system as a movement toward more sustainable products and through an annual fee in order to gain customer feedback.